- Ideal storage temperatures: Red Wine: 12˚C > 19˚C, White Wine: 8˚C > 12˚C, Champagne: 5˚C - 8˚C.

 As a general rule of thumb, red wines can be stored for between 2-10 years depending on the sugar, acid and tannin content.
 Many fine red wines can be aged for up to 100 years!
 White wines on the other hand are generally only stored for to 2-3 years.
 However some chardonnays can be stored/aged for over 20 years.

 - If you store your wine horizontally this keeps the cork moist and thus minimises the chance of the cork drying and then shrinking allowing air to enter your bottle of wine.

 - You can protect wine bottle labels by using plastic protectors or cellar sleeves.
 These are useful in damp or moist storage settings.

 - Make sure when you serve your wine you adjust the temperature, allowing the wine to rise or fall to the appropriate temperature.
 If you require further advice regarding optimum serving temperature please see Wineware’s ‘Perfect Drinking Temperature for Wine Guide’.

 - Do not leave a bottle of wine in the freezer as this will be detrimental to the wine and could also cause damage if the wine was to freeze and expand thus possibly causing the bottle to shatter.

 - Most importantly, collect and store bottles of wine you like!
 Collecting bottles of wine can be an extremely enjoyable activity and with the right storage solution, you can really make the most of your wine bottle collection.

-If you require any further information or advice on how to store your wine bottles (or other size bottles) please do not hesitate to contact us.
+If you require any further information or advice on how to store your wine bottles (or other size bottles) please do not hesitate to contact us or view our handy wine storeage guides.
 Wineware also has a ‘Perfect Drinking Temperature for Wine Guide’ to help you get the best out of you wine serving it at the optimum temperature.